sidhanthapoddar99/pyrept-notebook-vscode-debug-extension/README.md

 ## Acknowledgments

-- Inspired by VS Code's Notebook API examples
-- Built on top of the Debug Adapter Protocol
-- Thanks to the VS Code extension development community
+This extension leverages VS Code's excellent Notebook API and Debug Adapter Protocol to create a unique debugging experience.
+Special thanks to the VS Code team for making this possible.